wjmatthaeus/R_Speleothem/hendy_v1.md

 ![](hendy_v1_files/figure-gfm/unnamed-chunk-9-2.png)<!-- -->

-Now to do it again but for each interval separately
+Now to do it again but for each interval separately (This script is unfinished, if you are interested in seeing the rest of this analysis in R please let me know)

 ``` r
 print("i'm empty :(")